 That’s Not All You’re Doing For Them, Is It?

 Retainers have pros and cons.
 The consistency is great but the potential for mistreatment is high.
 Furthermore, as many agencies discovered, retainers are often the first thing that is cut in a downturn.

 While it may be sensible and valuable to the client, it tends to quickly catch the eye of whoever is in charge of making some cuts.
 Having a retainer as the only type of work that you do for a client is risky for your ad agency.
 Especially if that retainer happens to be a large one that makes up a hefty portion of your agency’s revenue.

 Try to have a pre-defined set of guidelines for what will and will not be included in the retainer.
 If you can supplement the retainer with other pieces of work charged at a fixed rate or better yet, time/materials, for the same client, this will lower your risk.
 This will also allow you to compare the profitability of retainer work to other types of work for the same client.
 You may be surprised by what you find.

 - Make sure you have a solid agreement that protects you from mistreatment

 - Keep meticulous records of your time and report it in a transparent way

 - Make sure that the retainer isn’t the only work that you do for that client

 Project management software like Function Point is a great way of keeping on top of your time tracking, as well as all of your tasks and client work.
 To learn more, be sure to check out our blog on 3 reasons and 3 tips for creative agency time tracking.
 Want to see what Function Point can do for you?
 Get in touch today.

-As a Senior Customer Success Manager, Marc knows the deepest nooks and crannies of Function Point like the back of his hand.
+As an Account Executive, Marc knows the deepest nooks and crannies of Function Point like the back of his hand.
 He's a happily transplanted Torontonian who claims to be able to snowboard and play hockey at the same time.